ansible/awx/docs/docsite/rst/userguide/projects.rst

 6. If the |ah| has self-signed certificates, click the toggle to enable the setting **Ignore Ansible Galaxy SSL Certificate Verification**.
 For **public Automation Hub**, which uses a signed certificate, click the toggle to disable it instead.
 Note this is a global setting:

 .. image:: ../common/images/settings-jobs-ignore-galaxy-certs.png
+   :alt: Job Settings page showing where to enable the option to ignore Ansible Galaxy SSL Certificate Verification.

 7. Create a project, where the source repository specifies the necessary collections in a requirements file located in the ``collections/requirements.yml`` file.
 Refer to the syntax described in the corresponding `Ansible documentation <https://docs.ansible.com/ansible/latest/user_guide/collections_using.html#install-multiple-collections-with-a-requirements-file>`_.

 .. image:: ../common/images/projects-add-ah-source-repo.png
+   :alt: The URL for the Source Control URL in the Type Details section of the Create New Project form.

 8. In the Projects list view, click |update| to run an update against this project.
 AWX fetches the Galaxy collections from the ``collections/requirements.yml`` file and report it as changed; and the collections will now be installed for any job template using this project.

 .. |update| image:: ../common/images/refresh-gray.png
+   :alt: Refresh button.

 .. note::